 - Supplementary tables, charts, figures and photographs;

 - Up to five publications from the past five years, relevant to the submission.
 A listing of links of up to five publications is also acceptable;

 - Certificate of Completion for the sex- and gender-based analysis training modules for the NPA:

 - After completing the appropriate training module that applies to the research project, you will receive a Certificate of Completion that you will save and upload under other.

 - N.B.
 The certificate is issued as a secured document; however, you must upload a copy of the certificate (e.g. print screen) as an unsecured PDF file in order to successfully append the document.
 Scan documents and photocopies are acceptable.

 Task 8: Apply to Priority Announcements/Funding Pools (Optional)

 Priority Announcements/Funding Pools offer additional sources of funding for highly rated and competitive applications that are relevant to specific CIHR Institute and Initiative research priority areas or mandates.
-For requirements on individual Priority Announcements/Funding Pools under the Project Grant: Fall 2019 Competition, you must refer to the “Funds Available” and "How to Apply" sections of the funding opportunity.
-The “How to Apply” section will indicate if relevant information is required at the Application stage.
+For requirements on individual Priority Announcements/Funding Pools you must refer to the “Funds Available” and "How to Apply" sections of the Priority Announcements Funding Opportunity.
+The “How to Apply” section will indicate if additional information is required.

 To apply for funding through a Priority Announcement/Funding Pool, you must select the Priority Announcement/Funding Pool title from the list, as well as the Relevant Research Area(s) addressed by the proposal, then press “Save”.
 If a relevance form is required, a text box will appear.